adagio/fbPagePosts/README.md

 fbPagePosts
 ===========

-This app can already parse and show updates by any facebook page.
+- [ ] This app can already parse and show updates by any facebook page.

-We are learning about facebook (Graph) API.
+- We are learning about facebook (Graph) API.

+- [ ] Next step is to process updates and report stats.

-Next step is to merge updates from a list of pages.
+- [ ] Other step is to merge updates from a list of pages.